Explicit Semiclassical Resonances from Many Delta Functions: Introduction

 Resonances lying on multiple logarithmic strings of the form $\Im z \sim -\gamma h\log(1/h)$ have been observed in various examples but remain poorly understood.
 These include delta functions on the half line \cite{Datchev_Malawo} and in $\R^d$ \cite{Galkowski}; singular, compactly supported potentials on the real line \cite{Zworski}; two obstacles in $\R^2$, one with a corner \cite{Burq}; and manifolds with conic singularities \cite{Hillairet_Wunsch}.
 At best, the equation and quantity of all possible $\gamma$ can be determined explicitly, but other examples have just one possible $\gamma$ known and/or resonance-free regions.
 This paper provides a simple but well understood example to suggest approaches for more complicated problems.
 One such consistent pattern is the length of some longest geodesic in the denominator of $\gamma$, most explicitly in \cite{Hillairet_Wunsch} as the longest trajectory between cone points.
 We observe a similar form but with a dependence on the strength of singularity like in \cite{Zworski}.

 Another motivation of our work is to a greater understanding of delta functions.
 Their application to quantum corrals and leaky quantum graphs have been studied extensively in \cite{Galkowski}.
 In one dimension, multiple delta functions have been used to approximate general smooth potentials \cite{Sahu_Sahu}.
-Other recent studies of $N>2$ delta functions in one dimension include \cite{Tanimu, Erman_et_al, Erman_et_al_2017}, but we are not aware of any in the semiclassical regime besides \cite{Datchev_Marzuola_Wunsch} and \cite{Datchev_Malawo}.
+Other recent studies of $N>2$ delta functions in one dimension include \cite{Tanimu, Erman_et_al_2018, Erman_et_al_2017}, and we discuss speculative connection to these in Question \ref{q bound states}.
+However, we are not aware of any in the semiclassical regime besides \cite{Datchev_Marzuola_Wunsch} and \cite{Datchev_Malawo}.